ohnosequences/mg7/docs/paper/paper.md

 ### Parallelized BLASTN of each read against the 16S-DB7

 The second step is to search for similar 16S sequences in our 16S-DB7 database.
 The taxonomic assignment for each read is based on BLASTN of each read against the 16S database.
-Assignment based on direct similarity of each read one by one compared against a sufficiently wide database is a very exhaustive method for assignment [@segata2013computational]<!-- TODO missing ref for @morgan2012chapter --> .
+Assignment based on direct similarity of each read one by one compared against a sufficiently wide database is a very exhaustive method for assignment [@segata2013computational, @morgan2012chapter].
 Some methods of assignment compare the sequences only against the available complete bacterial genomes or avoid computational cost clustering or binning the sequences first, and then doing the assignments only for the representative sequence of each cluster.
 MG7 carries out an exhaustive comparison of all the reads under analysis and it does not applies any binning strategy.
 Every read is specifically compared with all the sequences of the 16S database.
 We select the best BLAST hits (10 hits by default) obtained for each read to do the taxonomic assignment.

 ### Taxonomic Assignment Algorithms
 All the reads are assigned under two different algorithms of assignment: i.
 Lowest Common Ancestor based taxonomic assignment (LCA) and ii.
 Best BLAST Hit based taxonomic assignment (BBH).
 Figure X displays schematically the LCA algorithm applied sensu stricto (left panel) and the called ‘in line’ exception (right panel) designed in order to gain specificity in the assignments in the cases in which the topology of the taxonomical nodes corresponding to the BLAST hits support sufficiently the assignment to the most specific taxon.